tntek/GKD/readme.md

 # GKD

-Code (pytorch) for ['Model Adaptation through Hypothesis Transfer with Gradual Knowledge Distillation']() on Office-31, Office-Home, VisDA-C. This paper has been submitted to IROS2021.
+Code (pytorch) for ['Model Adaptation through Hypothesis Transfer with Gradual Knowledge Distillation']() on Office-31, Office-Home, VisDA-C. This paper has been accepted by IROS2021.

 ### Preliminary